Skip to main content

 Test coverage

-The kernel ships with 30 unit tests pinning every typing rule plus the supporting primitives (substitute, structural_eq, AxiomRegistry::register, shape_of, universe-level projection).
+The kernel ships with an extensive lib-test suite pinning every typing rule plus the supporting primitives (substitute, definitional_eq, normalize_core, replay_smt_cert, AxiomRegistry::register, InductiveRegistry, the IOU registry, universe-level projection, the cubical face/interval helpers, α-renaming, capture-avoidance under each binder, and the trust-extension audit report).
 Run them with:

 See also